 With the invention of the steam engine in the middle of the 19th century, the agricultural industry transformed itself by easing some of the most arduous tasks, such as ploughing and threshing.
 However, the municipality of Cascais would only witness this kind of evolution from the second quarter of the 20th century onwards, which changed the social nature of agriculture with the replacement of rhythms and even sounds, when the noises of straining engines imposed themselves on the voices of the workers.
-The fields, therefore, no longer required so many people and farmers gave way to the specialized machinery being used for tilling the land, harvesting and even processing the agricultural products.
+The fields, therefore, no longer required so many people and farmers gave way to the specialised machinery being used for tilling the land, harvesting and even processing the agricultural products.

-CASCAIS STONES
+CASCAIS STONE

-Due to the rocky substrate mostly made of hard and compact limestone, the job of extracting and working the stone has greatly involved the people of Cascais over generations.
+Due to the rocky substrate mostly made of hard and compact limestone, the job of extracting and working the stone has greatly involved the people of Cascais over generations due to the variety of the region's marbles, ashlars and decorative stones.